The Dangers and Penalties of Boating Under the Influence

 Injured in a BUI Accident?
 Contact Our Office.

-If you were injured in a boating under the influence accident, contact our office at (305) 487-8863 for a free, no-obligation consultation.
+If you were injured in a boating under the influence accident, contact Mase Seitz Briggs at (844) 627-3529 for a free, no-obligation consultation.
 Our attorneys have represented thousands of clients, recovering millions of dollars in verdicts and settlements.

 Do not wait until it is too late.
-You only have a limited amount of time to file a lawsuit against a negligent operator.
+You only have a limited amount of time to file a lawsuit against an operator who was drinking while boating in Florida.
 Call our office now to get the high-quality legal representation you deserve.